jpasqua/MultiMon/doc/PluginGuide.md

   * S18, SB18, SO18, SBO18: 18 point Sans fonts in all styles
   * S24, SB24, SO24, SBO24: 24 point Sans fonts in all styles
   * D20, D72, D100: 7-Segment Digital Font in large sizes

+  `font` may also be a number correspondig to a built-in font in the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI).
+If this item is omitted, it defaults to built-in font 2.
 * `color`: *Required*.
 The color of the content of the field.
 This is a 24-bit (888) hex color specifier (not a name) which may begin with `#` or `0x`.
-* `format`: *Optional*.
+* `format`: *Required*.
 The format is used to display the content of the field.
 It is a `printf` style format.
 For example if the field is meant to display a temperature, then the format might be: `"Temp: %0.1fF"`.
 If the field is just a static label, then the format specifies the label.
 Note: while optional, if this is not supplied, then no content will be displayed other than a border if specified.
+The `format` must correspond to the `type`.
+For example, if the `type` is `FLOAT`, then the `format` must include some variation of `%f`.
 * `strokeWidth`: *Optional*.
 If supplied it specifies the size of a border to be drawn around (inside of) the bounding box.
 If not supplied, then no border will be drawn.
 * `type`: *Optional*.
 Specifies the type of the value to be displayed in the field.
-Allowed values are: `INT`, `FLOAT`,  `STRING`, `BOOL`, and `CLOCK`. `CLOCK` is a special value which substitutes the current time.
+Allowed values are: `INT`, `FLOAT`, `STRING`, `BOOL`, `CLOCK`, `PB` (progress bar).
+The last two are special types:

-  The `type` must correspond to the `format`.
-For example, if the `type` is `FLOAT`, then the `format` must include some variation of `%f`.
+  * `CLOCK`: No key needs to be specified.
+The value for this is the current time in the form of three values: Hour, minute, and second.
+A typical format might be `%2d:%02d`, which would display the hour and minute, or `%2d:%02d:%02d`, which would display the hour, minute, and seconds.
+  * `PB`: This type does not require a format.
+The value must be a percentage between 0.0 and 1.0.
+An item of this type will display a progress bar filled to the corresponding percentage.
+The specified color is used for the bar.
+The border and % value are shown in the default text color (white).
 * `key`: The name of a data value that should be supplied by the Plugin framework when the screen is displayed.
 Allowed values are defined by the custom Plugin code ***or*** a system value may be used (see [below]()).
 For example, a custom Plugin that reads sensor data might have a value called "stress".
 This name may be used as a key.

 <a name="sysvalues"></a>